 HEAD COACH KYLE GERDEMAN

-Gerdeman becomes the program’s 20th head coach in program history and will lead the Lions into their first season as members of the Great Lakes Valley Conference (GLVC) in the 2019-20 season.
+Gerdeman became the program’s 20th head coach in program history and led the Lions into their first season as members of the Great Lakes Valley Conference (GLVC) in the 2019-20 season.

 Off the court, Gerdeman oversaw the program’s academic success, which took major strides under his direction.
 During his tenure at Central Michigan, 19 Chippewas earned Academic All-MAC honors and from 2014-16 the program placed more student-athletes on the academic honor roll than any other institution in the conference.

 Prior to his arrival at Central Michigan, Gerdeman spent three years as an assistant coach at Southeast Missouri State, which was preceded by three years as the head coach at Moberly Area Community College (Mo.).

 Gerdeman, a native of Wright City, Mo. totaled a combined nine seasons serving as an assistant coach at Mineral (Mo.)
 Area College, at Moberly, and at East Central College (Mo.).

 Gerdeman holds an undergraduate degree from Southeast Missouri State University and a master's degree in education from Central Methodist University.